Six Sigma tools that drive real process improvement

 What are Six Sigma tools?

-Six Sigma tools are a mix of problem-solving methods, used to help improve business processes.
-Such solutions can enable companies to avoid costly errors, minimize expenses, and improve customer satisfaction.
+Six Sigma tools are a mix of problem-solving methods used to help improve business processes.
+They can help companies avoid costly errors, reduce expenses, and improve satisfaction across the board.
 Common Six Sigma tools are process maps, cause-and-effect diagrams, and control charts.
-So imagine them as a kind of Swiss Army knife of business improvement - and each tool has a purpose and is designed to deal with different aspects of a problem.
+Think of them as a Swiss Army knife of business improvement.
+Each tool has a purpose and is designed to deal with different aspects of a problem.

 What are the 6 parts of Six Sigma?

-The six components of Six Sigma are in fact the steps of the DMAIC process: Define, Measure, Analyse, Improve, Control.
-Wait, that is only five?
+The six components of Six Sigma are the steps of the DMAIC process: Define, Measure, Analyze, Improve, Control.
+Wait, that’s only five?

-You are right!
-The people are considered to be that sixth element - they include the team members and the leaders to lead the improvement forward.
+You’re right.
+The people are considered to be that sixth element.
+They include the team members and the leaders who drive improvement forward.
 This human aspect is essential, because all the best tools are useless if not employed by skilled hands.

 What are the Six Sigma steps?

-The Six Sigma steps are derived from the acronym DMAIC: Define the problem, Measure current performance, Analyze root causes, Improve the process, and Control the new solution.
-It is almost like a recipe for success - Each stage of the journey is just adding on that little bit more to the stage before and taking you from recognising a problem to implementing and then sustaining a solution.
+The Six Sigma steps follow the DMAIC acronym: Define the problem, Measure current performance, Analyze root causes, Improve the process, and Control the new solution.
+Each stage builds on the one before it, from problem recognition through implementation to sustained control.
 This disciplined process keeps teams on target with tangible results.

 When to use Six Sigma tools?

-Any time you are looking to solve a tough problem or improve business performance you can turn to these Six Sigma tools.
-And they can be particularly helpful when you are addressing a known issue, a complaint from a customer, or when you are trying to achieve close-to-perfect quality.
-So think of yourself as a detective solving a case and the Six Sigma methods as your magnifying glass and fingerprint kit helping you find clues and put together answers in the business world.
+Any time you’re looking to solve a tough problem or improve business performance, you can turn to these Six Sigma tools.
+They’re particularly useful when you’re addressing a known issue, dealing with repeated complaints, or when you’re trying to achieve close-to-perfect quality.
+Think of yourself as a detective where Six Sigma methods are your magnifying glass and fingerprint kit.
+They help you find clues and piece together answers.

 What are Six Sigma QC tools?

-Six Sigma QC Tools The Six Sigma field quality control (QC) tools are certain techniques used to monitor quality and to improve product or service quality.
+The Six Sigma quality control (QC) tools are specific techniques used to monitor and improve product or service quality.
 These “7 QC Tools” are: 1) Pareto charts 2) cause-and-effect diagrams 3) check sheets 4) control charts 5) histograms 6) scatter diagrams 7) stratification.
-Consider them your quality superheroes - each has a superpower to battle against defects and variability present in your processes.
+Each one has a specific strength for battling defects and variability in your processes.

 How to pick the right Six Sigma tools?

-Selecting the appropriate Six Sigma Tools is just like choosing the right outfit - it depends on the occasion and what exactly you need.
-Begin by articulating your problem or objective in simple terms.
+Selecting the appropriate Six Sigma tools depends on the situation and what you need.
+Start by articulating your problem or objective in simple terms.

-Then think about what your data is, and where you are at in your project.
-For instance, a fishbone diagram is helpful for brainstorming causes, while a control chart is valuable for evaluating ongoing performance.
-Don’t be shy about throwing tools together - many of the most successful Six Sigma practitioners use more than one tool at a time to address thorny problems.
+Then think about what your data looks like and where you are in your project.
+For instance, a fishbone diagram is great for brainstorming causes, while a control chart tracks ongoing process performance.
+Many of the most successful Six Sigma practitioners use more than one tool at a time to address thorny problems.

 About the Author